 Controlling the JSON.NET Version used

-The full West Wind wwDotnetBridge includes support for JSON parsing and as such includes a reference to the popular JSON.NET library.
+The full version of West Wind wwDotnetBridge includes support for JSON parsing and as such includes a reference to the popular JSON.NET library.
 This library is widely used and very reliable in parsing JSON into .NET objects.
 The wwJsonSerializer class uses this library to parse objects to .NET objects and then into FoxPro objects for an efficient and reliable way to provide a JSON parser.
-The wwDotnetBridge.ToJson() which can be used to create JSON from .NET objects also uses JSON.NET for serialization.
+The wwDotnetBridge.ToJson() method, which can be used to create JSON from .NET objects, also uses JSON.NET for serialization.

 As cool as JSON.NET usage in West Wind products is, there are also some issues.

 Because JSON.NET is so widely used in .NET, it's quite likely that you will run into other .NET components that also use JSON.NET - and quite likely use a different version of it.
-Since .NET can only load one version of a library at a time, this can cause a problem as one component will not be able to load the version of JSON.NET that it's binding to.
+Since .NET can only load one version of a given .NET library at any one time into the host process, this can cause a problem as one component may not be able to load the version of JSON.NET that it's binding to.

 .NET is a statically linked runtime environment so binaries are almost always tied to a specific version number of the component.
 So if you have two components or an application and components trying to use different versions of the same library there can be a conflict.